reactjs-dallas/reactjs-dallas-site/CONTRIBUTING.md

 ```

 4. Create a new firebase project

 - In the "Project Overview" click on "Add app".
 API key and other variables will be available in the next steps.
 - If you already have an app added, then click the button in the image below.
 From there click '</>' to find API key and other variables.
   ![firebase get env values](https://res.cloudinary.com/drumsensei/image/upload/v1580149791/firebase-get-env-values.png)

 5. Create a `.env` file in the root directory with variables that match the [`example.env`](https://github.com/reactjs-dallas/reactjs-dallas-site/blob/master/example.env)

 - Add your own values from the new firebase project from step 4
+- If you cannot locate the database url variable in your Firebase project settings, use <em>sitename</em>.firebaseio.com i.e. `https://reactjs-dallas-site.firebaseio.com`

 6. Install dependencies: